 Many Latin American countries whose economies depend on agriculture and tourism are particularly threatened by effects of climate change, such as more frequent floods, droughts, and rising sea levels.
 If global temperatures increase by 4 degrees Celsius by 2050, Latin American and Caribbean countries like the Bahamas (80 percent of which is within one meter of sea level) could face $22 billion in damages from coastal flooding.
 In addition to challenges, however, climate change presents economic opportunities.
 By 2040, the market for low–carbon emission (green) investments in Latin America and the Carribean will be worth $1 trillion—and some countries are already adopting practices designed to be more sustainable, environmentally and financially.
 Between 2010 and 2016, Uruguay invested $7 billion in energy infrastructure, and now produces around 97 percent of its electricity from renewable sources.
 Costa Rica, which produces 99 percent of its electricity from renewable sources, also converted 26 percent of its territory to natural reserves, protecting the country’s biodiversity while creating an ecotourism industry that generates $3.8 billion a year.

-COVID-19 UPDATE: Global Pandemic Wreaks Havoc on Latin America’s Economy
+Global Pandemic Wreaks Havoc on Latin America’s Economy

 In addition to the enormous public health toll, COVID-19 is fueling the worst economic downturn in Latin America’s history.
 The crisis has paralyzed global supply chains, forcing the closure of factories, such as automobile manufacturers, that are unable to acquire essential parts.
-With factories shuttered and global demand down, regional exports to China are on track to fall by nearly 25 percent in 2020.
+With factories shuttered and global demand down, regional exports are on track to fall by as much as 23 percent in 2020.
 In addition, the global pandemic is grinding the Caribbean’s vital tourism industry to a standstill.
 And with the public health crisis driving unemployment worldwide, remittances—the money migrants send home from working jobs abroad—are projected to fall by 10 to 15 percent in 2020.
 Together, these challenges exacerbate years of economic difficulties in the region, including slowing growth and mounting public debt, and could contribute to sixteen million people in Latin America falling into extreme poverty.